Argonaemo/100-days-of-code/log.md

 **Today Progress**: FInishing the navbar component, learn about tailwind custom utilities.

 **Thoughts** : All good, its so cool and funny to see myself cloning an app that i used daily.

+### Day 26: 10 March 2022

+**Today Progress**: FInishing the story component, having some trouble but i managed to fix it.

+**Thoughts** : Hope can finish this project on day 30 or maybe before.